Studying in the UK

 in the UK

-Each university has its own application form that you will need to complete, usually online.
-Check course deadlines and apply as soon as possible.
-Course places are limited and late applications may not be considered.
-When you apply for a Saïd Foundation scholarship you will not need a confirmed offer of a university place but you will be expected to provide proof that you have started the university application process.
-The Foundation will expect you to provide university application/ID numbers.
+Each university has its own application form that you will need to complete, this is usually online.
+Remember to check the course deadlines and apply as soon as possible.
+Course places are limited and late applications may not be considered so it is important that you apply to your selected university before their deadline.